UofTJoonsungPark/Group-261/README.md

 📈 Click on the "Event" button to access the event calendar.

 📈 To create an event, within the event view, click on the "Create Event" button.
 Provide the necessary details for the event (choose its duration, etc.).
-REQUIRED:
+IMPORTANT: Note that the title should not be empty.

 📈 To delete an event, in the event view, select the event you want to delete.
 Click on the "delete" button to remove the event.